 To prepare for your appointment, make a list of:

-- Key personal information, including any major stresses or recent life changes, both positive and negative.
+- Key personal information, including any major stresses or recent life changes —positive and negative.

-- Medical information, including other physical or mental health conditions with which you've been diagnosed.
-Include any medications, vitamins, herbs or other supplements you're taking, and the dosages.
+- Medical information, including other physical or mental health conditions you have.
+Include any medicines, vitamins, herbs or other supplements you're taking, and the doses.

-- Questions to ask your doctor to make the most of your time together.
+- Questions to ask to make the most of your time together.

 - What do you think is causing my symptoms?